Honors College Student Advisory Council

 The Honors College Advisory Council offers a select group of honors student leaders an opportunity to plan new programs, bring in speakers, manage honors ambassadors, and spread the word about the honors experience.
 Each member will play an active role in one of the following committees:

-- The Service Committee will help increase the service of the Honors College.
+- The Service Committee will help increase the service and social justice initiatives of the Honors College.
 This includes developing new volunteer events for Ambassadors and the entire Honors College that benefit the larger Northwest Arkansas community.
-The committee will assist in planning and executing service opportunities for honors students.
+The committee will assist in planning and executing service opportunities for honors students, as well as the Pulse programs.
 Applicants should demonstrate leadership skills and experience in both planning and taking part in service.

 Great leadership experience?
 Yes.